H-N-Chavda/Graph-Neural-Networks/README.md

 **Week 1-2**

-1.Neural Networks by 3Blue1Brown, this gives you a very good intuition of it: https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&si=QJ679pZPtQr2qU8p
+1. Neural Networks by 3Blue1Brown, this gives you a very good intuition of it: https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&si=QJ679pZPtQr2qU8p

 2. This playlist of Sentdex gives more understanding of Neural Networks by coding using Python(No Pytorch used): https://youtube.com/playlist?list=PLQVvvaa0QuDcjD5BAw2DxE6OF2tius3V3&si=_Y1BeTlQxYuDXpIT